 - His pipe organs actually come out fairly close to spec (all the aforementioned moments of brilliance having been accidental), and he did one nice bathroom.
 Linking B to the closest A, however, was a mistake.

-- He drew a triangle with three right angles.
+- He drew a triangle with three right angles— on the Disc, which is noted for not being a sphere.

-- I'm just going to mention the hundred-and-fifty-feet-by-one-inch trout pond, which contained one trout, 'who was perfectly happy as long as it didn't try to turn around.'
+- The hundred-and-fifty-feet-by-one-inch trout pond, which contained one trout, 'who was perfectly happy as long as it didn't try to turn around.'

 - On a related note, Lady Sybil's grandfather earns a minor one for shooting Johnson when he spotted him approaching the Ramkin estate.
 This Genre Savvy act is why it's only swamp dragons who explode on the Ramkin (now Vimes) property.